owochel/ReadingNWritingElectronicTexts/README.md

 [Assignment 2:](/pythonPoem.ipynb)
 I hope to dig into the idea of data structure and manipulation in this poem.
 The original input text is a simple line of text - "This is a python poem".
 By manipulating its order of appending and releasing, the final poem presents a deterministic result of a triadic/stepped line poem.
-In thinking of stacks and queues for data structure, the FIFO and LIFO order or the two data structures made this poem For future development, I hope to manipulate the order of the text even further.
+In thinking of stacks and queues for data structure, the FIFO and LIFO order or the two data structures made this poem.
+For future development, I hope to manipulate the order of the text even further.
+It took me a lot of time trying to get the poem tidily organized for the first trail.
+The effort also grants me a stronger understanding of the code, and therefore, I will be able to do more modification in the future.